-Marc was a recipient of the Magenta Art Foundation’s 2006 “Flash Forward” award, was invited to the Santa Fe Review in 2012 and was Chosen and Selected for American Photo 23 and 28.
-“Nevada Rose” received a much coveted starred review from Publisher’s Weekly, was nominated for the 2009 NY Photo Awards and was an official selection for the 2009 and 2011 Lucie Awards as was his series “JROTC”.
+Marc was a recipient of the Magenta Art Foundation’s 2006 “Flash Forward” award and his work has been selected for American Photography 23, 28, 31 and 33 and PDN’s Photo Annual.
+“Nevada Rose” received a much coveted starred review from Publisher’s Weekly, was nominated for the 2009 NY Photo Awards and was an official selection for the 2009 and 2011 Lucie Awards as was his “JROTC” series.

 He's lectured at the School of Visual Arts, The New School, Sarah Lawrence College, New York’s International Center for Photography, Rutgers University, The Museum of Sex and many other places

 2017 - American Photo 33 - Selected, 2015 - International Photo Awards, 2015 - American Photo 31 - Selected, 2012 - Sante Fe Review - center Awards, 2012 - PDN Photo Annual Winner, Personal Work, 2012 - American Photo 28 - Selected, 2012 - International Photo Awards, 2011 - International Photo Awards, 2009 - New York Photo Festival Nominee, 2009 - International Photo Awards - Official Selection, 2008 - American Photo 23 - Chosen, 2006 - Magenta Foundation for the Arts - Flash Forward

 - Video capture

 “The fight is never about grapes or lettuce.
 It is always about people.”
 Cesar Chavez

 At this moment in our history there is a lot of anger directed towards immigrants in America.
 Photographed in North Carolina and Central California, this is a story looking at the necessity of immigrant labor in American agriculture.